PaulFurbacher/waveshare-1.44LCD-driver/README.md

 I got the waveshare 1.44" LCD and went through the process of getting it to work properly, which was non-trivial.
 The [driver and documentation](https://www.waveshare.com/wiki/Pico-LCD-1.44) supplied by Waveshare needed quite a bit of tweaking, which I wanted to share to save others the trouble.

 ## Changes from the original driver
-- Added a few helper methods that I found useful
+- Added a few helper functions that I found useful
 - Created a function to change backlight brightness.
 Starts at 75% by default.
 - Corrected small errors in the original driver
     - changed setting pins via Pin(0) and Pin(1) to Pin.off() and Pin.on()